Human Resources Policies

-Outside employment must not involve the performance of duties which the employee would typically perform as part of his/her regular duties with the College, unless the individual has received prior approval from his/her department manager or department chair.
+Outside employment must not involve the performance of duties which the employee would typically perform as part of their regular duties with the College, unless the individual has received prior approval from their department manager or department chair.

-Outside employment may not occur during regular or assigned working hours unless the employee has been properly excused from work by his/her department manager or chair.
+Outside employment may not occur during regular or assigned working hours unless the employee has been properly excused from work by their department manager or chair.

-An employee may not engage in outside employment during a paid or unpaid leave of absence, including sick leave, maternity/paternity leave, and Family & Medical Leave, unless he/she has received prior approval from the Provost and Dean of the Faculty (for members of the faculty) or from the Director, Human Resources (for professional staff).
+An employee may not engage in outside employment during a paid or unpaid leave of absence, including sick leave, maternity/paternity leave, and Family & Medical Leave, unless the individual has received prior approval from the Provost and Dean of the Faculty (for faculty) or from the Associate Vice President for Human Resources (for professional staff).

 College employees are to promptly notify their department manager or department chair of any outside employment, either paid or unpaid.
 Employees are also to promptly notify their department manager or chair if being compensated by a non-profit or a for-profit organization or company as a consultant or independent contractor.

-Additionally, an employee is to promptly notify the Provost and Dean of the Faculty (for members of the faculty) or the Director, Human Resources (for professional staff) if any of the following apply:
+Additionally, an employee is to promptly notify the Provost and Dean of the Faculty (for faculty) or the Associate Vice President for Human Resources (for professional staff) if any of the following apply: